emnify/product-docs/docs/quickstart/index.md

 Once this expires, you'll need to [choose a new plan](https://portal.emnify.com/organisation-settings/subscription#plans).

 :::tip
-Information on your current balance and other details about the Evaluation plan is available in the emnify Portal: **Organization Settings** → [**Subscription**](https://portal.emnify.com/organisation-settings/subscription).
+Information on your current balance and other details about the Evaluation plan is available in the emnify Portal.
+In the **Organization Settings**, select [**Subscription**](https://portal.emnify.com/organisation-settings/subscription).

 <img
   src={require('./assets/portal-nav-organization-settings-subscription.png').default}